 No, insurance does not cover sober living homes because sober living isn’t treatment.
 Residents are responsible for paying their rent each month.

 The cost of sober living depends on the location and the type of home itself.
-Some homes have special amenities like:
+For instance, some sober living homes have special amenities like:

 - Pools